-- A. Call to Order, Roll Call and Pledge of Allegiance - B. Modifications to the Agenda - C. MOTION TO APPROVE Minutes for May 3, 2023 - D. General Public Comments and Public Comments on Agenda Items
+- A. Call to Order and Roll Call - B. Modifications to the Agenda - C. MOTION TO APPROVE Minutes for May 3, 2023 - D. General Public Comments and Public Comments on Agenda Items

 Members of the public are invited to offer general comments and/or comments or questions on specific agenda items as follows: